 Student: Uhm…nothing at all.

 To be honest, what’s on my mind is more everything than nothing.
-If I had to get specific I would say my mind is on clutter.
+If I had to get specific about it, I would say my mind is on clutter.
 Life has a lot of stuff.
 It’s hard to know at any given moment where to turn your attention.
-Everything demands it and RIGHT NOW is not too soon, thank you very much.
+Everything demands it — and RIGHT NOW is not too soon, thank you very much.

-At one point in the relatively recent past I got good and tired of the random collection of stuff on my fireplace mantle.
-As I sit on the couch, I face the mantle and all of that visual noise was just too much.
-I got up and sorted and dusted and put away and arranged until my mantle was just so.
-While the occasional stray item still ends up there, it is usually whisked away promptly and the mantle restored to its now normal state.
+At one point in the relatively recent past, I got good and tired of the random collection of stuff on my fireplace mantel.
+When seated on the couch, facing the fireplace, I realized all of that visual noise was just too much.
+I got up and sorted and dusted and put away and arranged until my mantel was just so.
+While the occasional stray item still ends up there, it is usually whisked away promptly and the mantel restored to its now-normal state.
 It’s delightful.

-In my home one teeny-tiny place at a time is falling in line with this pattern.
-My dresser in my bedroom is a thing of beauty in my eyes, and makes my bedroom a haven to me.
-The rest of my house, well, I’ll call it a work in progress.
+In my home, one teeny-tiny place at a time is falling in line with this pattern.
+The dresser in my bedroom is a thing of beauty (in my eyes) and it makes my bedroom a haven for me.
+The rest of my house… well, I’ll call it a work in progress.
 Yeah, that’s it.

-I know the theory.
-Three boxes or bags: Keep, donate, pitch.
+I know the theory: mark three boxes or bags keep, donate, and pitch.
 If it’s not beautiful or useful get rid of it.
 If it’s not yours, it needs to be handled by the owner.